Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** In our app we move definite and indefinite articles in publisher names to the end for both sorting and retrieval, so that, for example, “The Weekly Times” becomes “Weekly Times, The” and sorts with titles that begin with “w“.
+**Note:** The preceding is a simplified introductory result.
+In our app we move definite and indefinite articles in publisher names to the end for both sorting and retrieval, so that, for example, “The Weekly Times” becomes “Weekly Times, The” and sorts with titles that begin with “w“.
 We illustrate below how we enhance our facet configuration to perform this modification at index time, which avoids the repeated performance cost that would come with doing it at query time.

 ----